Settlement Agreements for Legal Advice call us on 01925 937070

 Signing the settlement agreement on the assumption that that the employer won’t mind if the employee has found another job.

 In some settlement agreements there will be a clause stating that the employee warrants that by signing the settlement agreement they have not been offered or accepted another job or any form of consultancy etc at the time of signing the settlement agreement which would provide them with any form of income.
-The employer in this case was within his rights to demand repayment of the termination payment upon discovering that the employee had signed an untrue statement due to the fact that he had already accepted another job when he signed the settlement agreement.
+The employer here was well within his rights to demand repayment of the termination payment upon discovering that the employee had signed an untrue statement due to the fact that he had already accepted another job when he signed the settlement agreement.
 It is likely that the employee was not aware of the clause as it is one that is often overlooked.

 A settlement agreement is a very effective way of enabling both parties to have a clean break and move on by creating certainty.